Changepoint detection on a graph of time series: Red team detection in network authentication data from LANL

+be the average sum of changepoint weights per user and the proportion of changepoint weights associated to redteam users, respectively.

-For each choice of changepoint hyperparameters, Figure \ref{fig:kentcpnuum} and Figure \ref{fig:kentcpnuum2} display the estimated average number of changepoints $k_i$ and the estimated average $m_i$ (\ref{eq:mi}) with $\varpi = 24$, respectively, for red team users $i \in R$ and for legitimate users $i \in N$.
-As $\bar{p}$ increases, weaker evidence is required to infer changepoints, and therefore the estimated values of $k_i$ and $m_i$ increase for both red team users and legitimate users.
-However, as $\lambda$ increases, weaker signals are required to infer changepoints impacting multiple users that are linked on the network, and consequently the estimates for $k_i$ and $m_i$ tend to increase for red team users $i \in R$ only.
-The graphical changepoint model detects weak signals for behavioural changes that correspond to red team activity, whilst crucially limiting the number of false alerts, because it successfully encodes prior knowledge that cyber attacks tend to correspond to coordinated activity across multiple users linked by network connectivity.
+For each choice of graph and changepoint prior parameters, Figure \ref{fig:kentcpnuum} displays the estimated values of $\bar{k}$ and $k^{R/V^{\prime}}$, and Figure \ref{fig:kentcpnuum2} displays the estimated values of $\bar{m}$ and $m^{R/V^{\prime}}$ assuming $\varpi = 48$.
+As $\bar{p}$ increases, weaker evidence is required to infer changepoints, and therefore, for each graph, $\bar{k}$ and $\bar{m}$ increase.
+As $\lambda$ increases, the estimates for $\bar{k}$ and $\bar{m}$ tend to increase for each graph, but the estimates for $k^{R/V^{\prime}}$ and $m^{R/V^{\prime}}$ tend to increase only when assuming the network graph.
+This follows because the graphical changepoint model assuming the network graph successfully encodes prior knowledge that cyber attacks tend to correspond to coordinated activity across multiple users linked by network connectivity, and consequently, as $\lambda$ increases, it detects weaker signals for behavioural changes that correspond to red team activity, whilst crucially limiting the number of false alerts.
+For the proposed model with the complete graph, all time series are connected, and therefore, as $\lambda$ increases, weaker signals for changes are detected for red team activity but also for legitimate activity, which would impede fast identification of the attack.

-Moreover, as $\lambda$ increases, the increase of the estimates for $k_i$ and $m_i$ for red team users tends to be greater for the \emph{variable window} scenario than for the \emph{zero window} scenario.
-In contrast with the \emph{zero window} scenario, the \emph{variable window} scenario admits attacks may result in asynchronous behavioural changes across the network, and consequently clusters of nearby but not necessarily synchronous weak signals for changepoints are detected across red team users.
+Moreover, results show the benefits of the model extension which relaxes the assumption that signals for attacks are synchronous across users.
+As $\lambda$ increases, when assuming the network graph, the increase of the estimates for $k^{R/V^{\prime}}$ and $m^{R/V^{\prime}}$ tend to be greater for the \emph{variable window} scenario than for the \emph{zero window} scenario.
+In contrast with the \emph{zero window} scenario, the \emph{variable window} scenario admits attacks may result in quasi-synchronous behavioural changes across the network, and consequently clusters of nearby but not necessarily synchronous weak signals for changepoints are detected across red team users.

 The results show that, in comparison with the standard model for independent changepoints across time series, the proposed graphical changepoint model provides a flexible tool for cyber-analysts to incorporate expert knowledge in changepoint analysis for network monitoring, thereby facilitating network intrusion detection.